BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 `4.times { puts "hi"}`

+# Lecture 9: Nested Loops Lecture I

+Previously, we learned how to write loops as `while loops` or use the `each method` (aka enumerables).

 # Exercises

 ### Write a method `to_initials` that takes in a person's name string and returns a string representing their initials.